-A reading of Shakespeare's tragedies and romances, with an emphasis on their originality in regard to tradition and their influence on Western representation since the seventeenth century.
-Secondary readings included.
+A reading of Shakespeare's tragedies and romances, with an emphasis on their originality in regard to tradition: Hamlet, Othello, King Lear, Macbeth, and Antony and Cleopatra, The Winter’s Tale, and The Tempest.
+HU

 * HUMS 152a, Poetic Influence from Shakespeare to Keats Harold Bloom

-* HUMS 153b, Poetic Influence from Tennyson and Whitman to the Present Harold Bloom
+* HUMS 153b, Poetic Influence from Shakespeare to Hart Crane Harold Bloom

-* HUMS 192b / HIST 299Jb, Intellectuals and Power in Europe Terence Renaud
+* HUMS 192a / HIST 299Ja, Intellectuals and Power in Europe Terence Renaud

 * HUMS 205a, Boundaries of the Body in Law and Literature Camille Lizarríbar